Enable the INBO universe

 Save and retrieve data

-NOTE: to be able to save/retrieve data to/from forresdat or another git repository, one should first clone the repository to a local RStudio project.
+NOTE: to be able to save data to forresdat or another git repository, one should first clone the repository to a local RStudio project.
 This can be done following the 4 steps described here (see also the 2 figures below the text).
-The https link to forresdat can be copied from its github page.
+The https link to forresdat can be copied from its GitHub page.

-With the workflow for the update of forresdat in mind, we developed 2 functions to save the results from the umbrella functions: save_results_git() (to save the tables in forresdat or another git repository) and save_results_access() (equivalent function to save the tables in an Access database).
-Both functions save the dataframes from the list as separate tables. save_results_git() (and other functions related to git) use the functionality of the git2rdata package.
+With the workflow for the update of forresdat in mind, we developed 3 functions to save the results from the umbrella functions: save_results_forresdat() (to save the tables in forresdat or another git repository), save_results_access() (equivalent function to save the tables in an Access database) and save_results_csv() (equivalent function to save the tables as .csv).
+All three functions save the dataframes from the list as separate tables.
+They use the functionality of the git2rdata package.

-Two other functions allow to copy tables from an Access database to a git repository and visa versa (from_access_to_git() and from_git_to_access()).
+Two other functions allow to copy tables from an Access database to a git repository and visa versa (from_access_to_forresdat() and from_forresdat_to_access()).
 The first one allows to add lookup tables to forresdat and the second one might be useful to copy tables from forresdat to a personal analysis database in Access.

-Functions save_results_git() and from_access_to_git() save tables in your local copy of the git repository (grouped as 1 commit for each function).
+Functions save_results_forresdat() and from_access_to_forresdat() save tables in your local copy of the git repository (grouped as 1 commit for each function, and with adapting the .json file that allows it to be used as a frictionless data package).
 Changes can be checked in the local repository (project forresdat, tab Git, button History) and pushed to the remote repository on GitHub.
-If you are not satisfied with the changes, you can remove the last commit with the function remove_last_commit_git, but only BEFORE YOU PUSHED THIS COMMIT TO THE REMOTE.
+If you are not satisfied with the changes, you can remove the last commit with the function remove_last_commit_forresdat(), but only BEFORE YOU PUSHED THIS COMMIT TO THE REMOTE.

 Update forresdat